rcabini/compositIA/README.md

 # CompositIA

-CompositIA is a fully automated system designed to calculate body composition from thoraco-abdominal CT scans.
+CompositIA is a fully automated tool designed to calculate body composition from thoraco-abdominal computed tomography (CT) scans.

 ![](pipeline.png)

 **CompositIA** consists of three blocks:

-* **`MultiResUNet`** to predict CT slices intersecting the L1 and L3 vertebrae.
+* **`MultiResUNet`** to predict CT slices intersecting the first lumbar vertebra (L1) and third lumbar vertebra (L3).
 * **`UNet`** to segment the L1 vertebra from the CT slice at the L1 spinal level.
 The L1 segmentation is composed of two different regions: spungiosa tissue (spun) and cortical tissue (cort).
-* **`UNet`** to segment the CT slice at the L3 spinal level in the following regions: visceral adipose tissue (VAT), subcutaneous adipose tissue (SAT), skeletal muscle area (SMA).
+**`UNet`** to segment the CT slice at the L3 spinal level in the following regions: visceral adipose tissue (VAT), subcutaneous adipose tissue (SAT), skeletal muscle area (SMA).
+* quantification of body composition indices.

 **`MultiResUNet`** is based on the implementation proposed by Ibtehaz, and Sohel Rahman described in this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0893608019302503?via%3Dihub). **`UNet`** is based on the implementation proposed by Ronneberger et al. detailed in the [work](https://arxiv.org/pdf/1505.04597.pdf).
 All the models are developed using **Tensorflow 2**.